theshka/visitorTracking/README.md

 //instance the class
 $visitors = new visitorTracking();
 ```
-The constructor class automatically calls the tracking function `$visitors->track();` which inserts the collected data.
+The constructor method automatically calls the tracking method `$visitors->track();` which inserts the collected data.

 You print the array containting the current visit by echoing `$visitors->displayThisVisit();`